 Pandorum from Artificial life is based on the upcoming film of the same name, where you play as the lead character who has awoken from cryogenic sleep in a strange spaceship, with no memory of where he is or who he is.

 The purpose of the game is to navigate the ships’ many corridors and rooms, to uncover the truth of what happened as well as get the, now dormant, ship up and running again.
-The game is presented in 3rd person (over the shoulder) and plays in a similar fashion to the original Silent Hill on Playstation.
-It’s not so much a fast paced action game, instead seeing you creep around the ship, wary of impending attacks from hunters.
+The game is presented in 3rd person (over the shoulder) and plays in a similar fashion to the original Silent Hill on PlayStation.
+It’s not so much a fast-paced action game, instead of seeing you creep around the ship, wary of impending attacks from hunters.
 As you explore you pick up journal entries, which help you piece together the story.
 The levels are often bookended with cutscenes to help drive the story further.
-While the game does allow for exploration, you are pretty much forced in certain directions by the use of objects blocking you path, or doors that need keycards to gain entry.
+While the game does allow for exploration, you are pretty much forced in certain directions by the use of objects blocking your path, or doors that need keycards to gain entry.
 However, many areas in the game look similar, so it still possible to get lost.
-Luckily, the game features a map which works a little like a sat nave.
-It can be viewed from the menu in full, or toggled on and off as an overlay as you move around, rotating with you to keep you on the right track.
+Luckily, the game features a map which works a little like a sat nav.
+It can be viewed from the menu in full or toggled on and off as an overlay as you move around, rotating with you to keep you on the right track.

-All objects you find are stored in your inventory, which is a only a touch button away.
-Here you can use items, read journal entries and select and organise weapons.
+All objects you find are stored in your inventory, which is only a touch button away.
+Here you can use items, read journal entries and select and organize weapons.
 You can hold two weapons at a time, which can be swapped during the game by tapping the weapon icon.
-In my experience it’s best to have one powerful blaster style weapon for long distance attacks, coupled with a blade of some sorts for short range melee attacks, especially for those nasty screaming baby hunters.
+In my experience, it’s best to have one powerful blaster style weapon for long distance attacks, coupled with a blade of some sorts for short-range melee attacks, especially for those nasty screaming baby hunters.

 As a movie cash-in, the game is remarkably well presented, and certainly doesn’t feel rushed.
-The graphics, while low in polygons, feature some detailed textures and lighting effects.
-There are no expansive areas in the game, instead relying on the thrills and scares of dark confined areas, so there is little slowdown or frame rate issues.
+The graphics, while low in polygons feature some detailed textures and lighting effects.
+There are no expansive areas in the game, instead relying on the thrills and scares of dark confined areas, so there are little slowdown or frame rate issues.

 Presentation and graphics